Nebraska Public Media

 Nebraska Public Media, formerly Nebraska Educational Telecommunications (NET), is a state network of public radio and television stations in the U.S. state of Nebraska.
 It is operated by the Nebraska Educational Telecommunications Commission (NETC).
 The television stations are all members of the Public Broadcasting Service (PBS), while the radio stations are members of National Public Radio (NPR).

-The network is headquartered in the Terry M. Carpenter & Jack G. McBride Nebraska Public Media Center which is located at 1800 North 33rd Street on the East campus of the University of Nebraska in Lincoln, and has a satellite studio in Omaha.
+The network is headquartered in the Terry M. Carpenter & Jack G. McBride Nebraska Public Media Center which is located at 1800 North 33rd Street on East Campus of the University of Nebraska–Lincoln in Lincoln, and has a satellite studio in Omaha.

 History

 Television

 Nebraska was one of the first states in the nation to begin the groundwork for educational broadcasting.
 The University of Nebraska successfully applied to have channel 18 in Lincoln allocated for educational use in 1951.

 Meanwhile, broadcasting pioneer John Fetzer purchased Lincoln's two commercial TV stations, KOLN-TV (channel 12) in August 1953 and KFOR-TV (channel 10) in February 1954.
 In order to avoid running afoul of Federal Communications Commission (FCC) ownership regulations and to create a commercial broadcast monopoly for himself in the Lincoln market, Fetzer moved KOLN from its sign-on channel 12 to KFOR's channel 10 and offered to donate the channel 12 license to UNL.
 Since this would allow UNL to use more signal at less cost, the school quickly jumped at this proposal.
 KUON-TV went on the air on November 1, 1954, from KOLN-TV's studios, where the stations had to take turns using studio space; when KOLN was live, KUON had to broadcast a film, and vice versa.
 The station joined the nascent National Educational Television network (which had begun operations in May) upon its sign-on.
 It was operated in trust for UNL until 1956, when the FCC granted the channel 12 license to the school's Board of Regents.
 In 1957, KUON moved to its own studios in the Temple Building on the UNL campus.
 In 1960, the Nebraska Council for Educational Television was created by six school districts in Nebraska.
 By 1961, five VHF and three UHF channels were allocated for educational use in Nebraska—the largest set ever approved for educational use in a single state.
-In 1963, the state legislature, per a committee's recommendation, approved plans for a statewide educational television network under the control of the Nebraska Educational Television Commission.
-A deal was quickly reached in which Lincoln's KUON-TV would remain under UNL's ownership, but serve as the new state network's flagship.
+In 1963, the state legislature, per a committee's recommendation, approved plans for a statewide NETC-controlled educational television network on the model of Alabama Educational Television.
+A deal was quickly reached in which Lincoln's KUON-TV would remain under UNL's ownership, but serve as the new network's flagship.